williamk31/React_Portfolio/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Follow the link to be taken to the deployed application:
+Follow the link to be taken to the deployed application: [React Portfolio](https://astounding-faloodeh-5a1305.netlify.app/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>